cockroachlabs/workshop_labs/backup-restore/README.md

 ## Overview

-CockroachDB is by design fault tolerant and resilient, so Backup is only required for DR. Still, it is good practice to backup your entire database on at least a weekly basis with hourly/daily incremental backups.
+CockroachDB is by design fault tolerant and resilient, so Backup is only required for DR. Still, it is good practice to backup your entire database on at least a daily basis with hourly/daily incremental backups.

 You can read this excellent [blog post](https://www.cockroachlabs.com/blog/distributed-database-performance/) about how to architecture CockroachDB and the importance of Backups, but also how CockroachDB naturally brings RPO to zero.